Do you take time every day to enjoy the small things in life?

 The ability to appreciate the small things can upgrade your life in a big way.
 There is reason to celebrate the small things and be grateful every day with just a slight shift in perspective.

-Dr. Emiliana Simon-Thomas, science director of the Greater Good Science Center, studies the science of gratitude from a background in neuroscience, says that gratitude is skill.
+Dr. Emiliana Simon-Thomas, science director of the Greater Good Science Center, studies the science of gratitude from a background in neuroscience, says that gratitude is a skill.
 This means anyone can begin to strengthen and flex their gratitude muscle.